nataliagarbirasdiaz/OPESS/README.md

 ## Where?

 Badia, EUI.
-The even is in-person.
+The event is in-person and on-line.

 ## Speakers for the Fall 2022